 6) City Council decision to designate or not weighing all factors and impacts

-In cases in which a property owner applies for demolition or a certificate of non-historic status the same process occurs only if the staff of the Landmark Commission determines a property is eligible for designation and if the community brings forward a designation application.
-Recent changes to the ordinance, described below, outline specific details of that process.
-However the application must be recieved by the 21st or 28th day after the posting and a full resolution to the process must occur before 120 days expires, otherwise the demolition permit of certificate of non-historic status is granted automatically.
+In cases in which a property owner applies for demolition or a certificate of non-historic status for a property that is not already designated the same process occurs only if the staff of the Landmark Commission determines a property is eligible for designation and if the community brings forward a designation application.
+2012 changes to the ordinance, described below, outline specific details of that process.
+However the application must be received by the 21st or 28th day after the posting and a full resolution to the process must occur before 120 days expires, otherwise the demolition permit of certificate of non-historic status is granted automatically.

 In 2006 amendments to the ordinance provided greater notice to the community when a potential historic landmark faces demolition.
 These amendments were crafted by a group of stakeholders that included neighbors, preservationists, developers, realtors, planners and elected officials.
 The amendments were designed to put a stop to “surprise” demolitions that caught neighbors, city council members and preservationists without warning.
 The amendments create a demolition review period and provide a way for community members and property owners to discuss the long-term impact of demolition before a resource is lost forever.